rcsoccersim/manual/source/soccerserver.rst

 +--------------------------------------------------------+-------------------------------------------------+

-If your client connects or reconnects sucessfully with a protocol version >= 7.0, the server will additionally send following messages: ``server_param`` (a message containing the server parameters), ``player_param`` (a message containing the player parameters) and ``player_type`` (a message containing the player types).
+If your client connects or reconnects successfully with a protocol version >= 7.0, the server will additionally send following messages: ``server_param`` (a message containing the server parameters), ``player_param`` (a message containing the player parameters) and ``player_type`` (a message containing the player types).